Obsidian-TTRPG-Community/DnD-3.5-SRD-Markdown/Basic Rules and Legal/wilderness-weather-and-environment.md

 the players have a greater degree of control over the pacing of an urban adventure.

+### Law Enforcement
-**Law Enforcement:** The other key distinctions between adventuring in a city and delving into a dungeon is that a dungeon is, almost by definition, a lawless place where the only law is that of the jungle:
+The other key distinctions between adventuring in a city and delving into a dungeon is that a dungeon is, almost by definition, a lawless place where the only law is that of the jungle:
 Kill or be killed.
 A city, on the other hand, is held together by a code